- Schedule & Scores

 Cost is $10 a session, or $40 a month.
 Please be prepared to pay via cash or PayPal before you start your Basic Skills session.
 For insurance purposes, you will be required to sign a waiver before participating in any CRG open practices/tryouts.
 Please email us for more information.

-IMPORTANT: arrive 15-20 minutes early in order to get geared up and ready to go at 10am!
-Cost: $10
+Important: please arrive 15-20 minutes early in order to get geared up and ready to go at 9 am!

 Want more derby?
 Ballista Blockheart, a retired CRG skater and current volunteer leads a Roller Derby class on Friday evenings.
 Ballista is a fantastic instructor.
 The class is for all levels of skaters.
 Rental skates are available, but you must wear knee pads and wrist guards.
 Elbow pads and a helmet are encouraged.
 The class is $10 per class (cash or debit/credit card accepted) with no pre-registration and no minimum number of classes!

 Fridays: 5:30pm – 6:45pmJellybeans Skate Center of Cary

 To keep up with updates about basic skills practices, tryouts and skating help/advice from current CRG skaters, be sure to join the CRG Butcher Block Google Group.